Top Gardening Tips for Growing Tomatoes

 Add Mulch

-Mulch does your garden several favors for you as a gardener, which is why it comes very highly recommended.
-It helps the soil around your plants retain moisture, while keeping weeds down and away from them.
-It also keeps the soil from getting on your plants when you’re watering them, which can help prevent them from exposure to possible diseases.
+Mulch does your garden several favors, which is why it is highly recommended.
+It helps the soil around your plants retain moisture while keeping weeds down and away from them.
+It also keeps the soil from getting on your plants when watering them, which can help prevent them from exposure to possible diseases.

 Water Your Plants Regularly

-When your seedlings are first starting out, they will need to be watered daily, and sometimes twice if temperatures are already getting hot.
-Once they start to mature, they’ll need about 1 to 1 ½ inches of water each week.
+When your seedlings are first starting, they must be watered daily, and sometimes twice if temperatures are already getting hot.
+Once they mature, they’ll need about 1 to 1 ½ inches of water each week.
 If you’re wondering if it’s time for more water, stick your finger into the ground next to the plant.
 If the soil is dry before it reaches your first knuckle, you’ll know it’s time to water.

-While tomato plants do need plenty of water, be aware that it is possible to overwater them too.
-In fact, it can be easy to do so because overwatering looks a lot like underwatering.
-Your plants may start to shrivel up and their fruit may start to crack.
+While tomato plants need plenty of water, be aware that it is possible to overwater them too.
+It can be easy to do so because overwatering looks a lot like underwatering.
+Your plants may start shriveling up, and their fruit may crack.
 Watering them earlier in the day is also recommended.
-If this is throwing you in a frazzle, here’s more info on when and how much to water your tomato plants.

 Fertilize with Just the Right Amount

-Your tomato plants will thrive when you choose to fertilize, but you need to be careful that you use a balanced approach when you do.
-Over-fertilizing will give your plants too much nitrogen, which can lead to bushier plants, but fewer tomatoes.
-If you notice yellow leaves on your plants, that means they’re not receiving enough nitrogen, and you will need to increase their feeding.
-A general rule of thumb, tomato plants should be fertilized about once every month.
+If you notice yellow leaves on your plants, they’re not receiving enough nitrogen, and you will need to increase their feeding.
+As a general rule of thumb, tomato plants should be fertilized about once every month.

 Trim and Prune Foliage

-If left unkempt, tomato plants will become a bushy mess, and your tomato crops will suffer because of it.
-That’s why it’s so important to prune your tomato plants regularly, because this will also allow them to reach harvest sooner.
+If left unkempt, tomato plants will become a bushy mess, and your tomato crops will suffer.
+That’s why pruning your tomato plants regularly is so important; this will also allow them to reach harvest sooner.
 This should be done to the older leaves once the plant is around 3 feet tall.
-Most gardeners prefer to prune back the foliage and leaves that are located closest to the ground in order to avoid diseases and bugs.
+Most gardeners prefer to prune back the foliage and leaves closest to the ground to avoid diseases and bugs.

-Checking your tomato plants on a regular basis is critical to making sure that they remain healthy.
-If you’re noticing any sign of disease or evidence that something is munching on their leaves, don’t let it go.
+Checking your tomato plants regularly is critical to their health.
+Don’t let it go if you notice any signs of disease or evidence that something is munching on their leaves.
 Take care of it immediately.
-These are the types of pests and diseases you may find yourself running into and how to treat them organically.
+Here are the types of pests and diseases you may encounter and how to treat them organically.

 Cheryl-Master Gardener Tip